Did you just search, “sell my land quickly for cash?” Well, we buy land!

 In these cases, we would most likely reduce the purchase price.

-Don’t worry too much about the specifics of your zoning designation.
+However, don’t worry too much about the specifics of your zoning designation.

 As mentioned, it rarely affects whether we decide to purchase or not, just submit your property and we will take a look!

 Does my land need to have utilities connected to it?

 No!
 We buy properties without utility connections all the time.

 However, if the property does not have the potential for connection to a public sewer, we will ask if a perc test has ever been done on the property.